 Whether you’re wanting to improve an existing project, or start from scratch, take a look at polishing vector logos in Adobe Illustrator, tips for making the most of freelance and client work, creating a checklist of ‘the big picture’ and a bunch of other steps.
 But don’t let the word ‘masterclass’ put you off, this class is for beginners and seasoned designers.

-And you’ll be learning from one of the best discipline practitioners – Jessica is known for her personal projects beyond work for big-name clients like Wes Anderson and Victoria’s Secret, Daily Drop Cap, her 2015 released book In Progress, and educational micro-sites such as Mom This is How Twitter Works and Don’t Fear the Internet.
+And you’ll be learning from one of the best discipline practitioners – Jessica is known for her personal projects beyond work for big-name clients like Wes Anderson and Victoria’s Secret, Daily Drop Cap, her children's book Tomorrow I'll Be Brave, and educational micro-sites such as Mom This is How Twitter Works and Don’t Fear the Internet.

 Logo Design: Aaron Draplin